Bosnia Jewish Tour | Jewish Heritage Travel in Bosnia

 As we leave Sarajevo, our scenic drive takes us through mountainous canyons and pristine ravines.
 We’ll pass through Jablanica, a region famous for its spit-roasted lamb.
 Our first stop is the lovely Jewish cemetery of Mostar, located on the northern outskirts of town.
 Mostar was home to a sizable Jewish community, and the former synagogue today serves as the city’s puppet theater.
 Located on both sides of the turquoise Neretva river, the East and West parts of the historic Old Town are connected by Mostar’s most celebrated (and photographed) structure – the Old Bridge (Stari Most).
 Originally built in the 16th century, the bridge was destroyed in 1993 during the civil war and was impeccably rebuilt ten year later.
 We continue to Stolac to the grave of Moshe Danon, the noted 19th-century Grand Rabbi of Sarajevo.
 Bosnia’s Jewish community has renewed the pre-WWII tradition of a yearly pilgrimage to the site.
 Nearby lies the Radimlja medieval necropolis, whose ornate tombstones (or Stećci) are a unique regional phenomenon.
 We bid farewell to Bosnia and cross into gorgeous Croatia, arriving in Dubrovnik – the nation’s crowning coastal gem.
 Find out more about the Croatian portion of our Jewish heritage tour.

-Tidbits from Jewish Bosnia:
+Tidbits from Jewish Bosnia and Herzegovina:

 - La Benevolencija, Bosnia’s noted Jewish humanitarian organization, was founded in Sarajevo in 1892 with the goal of aiding young Sephardim in gaining quality education and professional training.
 In the 1990s, La Benevolencija was instrumental in aiding Sarajevo citizens of all faiths during the Siege of Sarajevo.